 Phuket Seasons – Hot, Hotter, Hottest

-Hot, hotter and hottest, yes, we don’t have winter or summer here, as it is always warm.
-Forget about your habit to lay in the sun, here in Phuket it is usually too hot to stay in the sun long time and everyone is happy to go to the beach when the sky is cloudy.
+Hot, hotter, and hottest, yes, we don’t have winter or summer here, as it is always warm.
+Forget about your habit of lying in the sun, here in Phuket it is usually too hot to stay in the sun for a long time and everyone is happy to go to the beach when the sky is cloudy.

-Recently there seem to be a shift in seasons, as the dry season often starts later, even as late as January.
-On the other side, wet season often has long, dry periods to offer, with great weather and calm seas.
+Recently there seems to be a shift in seasons, as the dry season often starts later, even as late as January or February.
+On the other hand, wet seasons often have long, dry periods to offer, with great weather and calm seas.
 It’s harder to predict as in the past, less reliable.
 I other words, climate change has arrived here in Phuket as well.
-It has been actually quite good as often the dry season was too dry and the wet season to wet, now it is more equalized.
+It has been quite good as often the dry season was too dry and the wet season too wet, now it is more equalized.

-The weather forecast over here is chronically wrong or useless.
-As the weather can change within minutes, it is simply impossible what time the daily rain shower might arrive.
-Here is an example, which might explain why locals never look at it:
+The weather forecast over here is chronically wrong and always shows a certain probability of rain.
+But these are usually just short showers, quite refreshing and over quickly.
+As the weather can change within minutes, it is simply impossible to predict what time the daily rain shower might arrive.
+Here is the actual Phuket Weather:

 - Do you prefer to enjoy the beautiful Island without all the crowds?

-- Are you ok with savings around 30% or more on almost everything?
+- Are you ok with savings of around 30% or more on everything?